vislyhq/visly-state/website/docs/mutations.md

 }
 ```

-Of course these mutations can also be used from Node, or any other non-react environment.
+Of course these mutations can also be used from Node, or any other non-React environment.

 ```tsx
 import { state } from '@visly/state